warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ***

-13 February 2020, Thursday, at 3PM, Stavros Christopoulos (Coventry University), @Turingery room, 4th floor.
+13 February 2020, Thursday, at 3PM, None

-The paper/topic: TBA
+<em>Cancelled by the speaker</em>.

 ***